Tech-N-Science/FunwithScience/README.md

 # How to Contribute

-If you think that you can add a new feature or want to fix a bug, we invite you to contribute to FunwithPhysics and make this project better.
+If you think that you can add a new feature or want to fix a bug, we invite you to contribute to FunwithPhysics and make this project even better.
 To start contributing, follow the below instructions:

 1. Create a folder at your desire location (usually at your desktop).